TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/CoreTesting.rst

 Introduction
 ============

 This chapter is about executing TYPO3 Core tests locally and is intended to give you a better understanding of testing within TYPO3's Core.
-A full Core git checkout comes with everything needed to run tests in TYPO3 as of version 9.
-We don't use older versions in this chapter since Core development is most likely bound to the Core master branch - back porting patches to older branches are usually handled by Core maintainers and often don't affect other Core contributors.
+A full Core git checkout comes with everything needed to run tests in TYPO3.

+Core development is most likely bound to the Core `main` branch - backporting patches to older branches are usually handled by Core maintainers and often don't affect other Core contributors.

 Note, the main script